Credentialed Alcohol and Substance Abuse Counselor (CASAC)

 Molloy College, Division of Continuing Education and Professional Development, Center for Addiction Studies offers a comprehensive collection of courses to assist the individual student to document the appropriate clock hours of education for the NYS CASAC exam.

 The following educational and work experience requirements must be met prior to applying for the NYS CASAC exam: A minimum of 350 clock hours of education (see breakdown of four categories of knowledge (sections) below and on the following pages).
-Our courses are listed under the four sections as outlined by NYS-OASAS; however, final determination as to the appropriate categorization of these courses under each section will be made by NYS-OASAS.

 Minimum Educational Requirements are as follows: